external-mirrors/pleroma/docs/installation/otp_en.md

 ```
 This will create an account withe the username of 'joeuser' with the email address of joeuser@sld.tld, and set that user's account as an admin.
 This will result in a link that you can paste into the browser, which logs you in and enables you to set the password.

+## Upgrading to a new version

+When upgrading to a later OTP release, it's important to always **completely replace** the old installation directory in `/opt/pleroma` with the new version.
+This will prevent old versions of libraries from being used.

+Be sure to read the CHANGELOG for additional upgrade steps.

 ## Further reading

 {! backend/installation/further_reading.include !}